See You Next Tuesday (band)

 See You Next Tuesday is an American deathcore band from Bay City, Michigan.
 They were signed to Ferret Records, an independent record label based in New Brunswick, New Jersey.
-The group released two full-length studio albums through Ferret before disestablishing in 2009 due to financial problems and personal overtures.
-On May 22, 2015, they announced that they would make a one-off appearance to perform at Don't Call It A Fest II on September 12, 2015.
+The group released two full-length studio albums; Parasite (2007) and Intervals (2008), through Ferret before disestablishing in 2009 due to financial problems and personal reasons.

+On May 22, 2015, the group announced that they would make a one-off appearance to perform at Don't Call It A Fest II on September 12, 2015.
 Following the performance, the band announced it would extend the reunion and would be reforming.
+In early 2023 the band released their third full length-album Distractions, the band's first release in 15 years.